We are introduction a new practice area page on background employment check errors.

-We just released a new article on consumer law.
-It's about when can a consumer sue Equifax.
+We just released several new articles on consumer law.
+One is about the death master file, another is answering the question why I have a zero credit score, and about when can a consumer sue Equifax.
 In the article, we go over the basic reasons that people sue Equifax.

 Here we are in August.
 Can you believe it?
 It's time to cover fun new articles we've covered.
 Does your file say you are dead?
 That sounds crazy, and it is.
 We covered it.
 This topic and more has been covered on this site.
 It's time we talked about some new pages on our site the needs to be seen here in the first of August.